 In 2016, the African Union was added, also one of the first european simulations of this major African regional institution.
 Furthermore, NATO’s North Atlantic Council was included in the conference, but with the unusual practice of dual delegation, providing an almost experimental experience to its participants, as this practice is considered highly unusual for such European conferences.

-This year’s edition, will also include the League of Arab States and the Asia-Pasific Economic Co-operation to the conference, covering all geographical regions of our planet.
-It will also introduce a total of 4 crisis committees, as the MEPC, NATO’s NAC, OSCE and the new LAS will all convene to deal with the same simulated crisis, with events deploying through the whole preparation of the participants and the climax set during the 5 days of the conference for the aspiring diplomats to solve.
+In 2017, the League of Arab States and the Asia-Pasific Economic Co-operation were added to the conference, covering all geographical regions of our planet.
+It also introduced a total of 4 crisis committees, as the MEPC, NATO’s NAC, OSCE and the new LAS all convened to deal with the same simulated crisis, with events deploying through the whole preparation of the participants and the climax set during the conference for the aspiring diplomats to solve.
+A digital platform was installed and facilitated the deployment of the crisis live, across any delegate with internet access, and also provided private chatrooms for delegations to confere online while being in a different committee, in a different building.
+Furthermore, the High School Edition was totally separated from the University Edition, and included two committees of the Council of Europe, and for the first time, the European Council of the European Union.

 Each step of RhodesMRC’s evolution was a major challenge on its own, but what else innovation and pioneering are other than winning over all obstacles and conventions?